Haq (2025 film): Music

+Release

+Theatrical

+The film was released theatrically on 7 November 2025 with a U/A certificate.

+Home media

+The film began streaming on Netflix from 2 January 2026.
+Following its Netflix release on 2 January 2026, the film achieved streaming success, topped the charts in India and ranked second globally among non-English-language films.

 Reception

 Yami Gautam Dhar and Emraan Hashmi received critical acclaim for their performances in Haq.

-Haq received generally positive reviews from critics.
+Haq received generally positive reviews from critics, in particular praising the impartiality and nuance with which the film covered a subject made contentious by the contemporary political climate of Hindu nationalism as espoused by the Bharatiya Janata Party.
+Others praised Haq for its heart while others panned the film for being bland.
+On the review aggregator website Rotten Tomatoes, 71% of 14 critics' reviews are positive, with an average rating of 7.1/10.

 Shilajit Mitra of The Hollywood Reporter India observed that "It will be unfair to call Haq a partisan film, though its bland linearity conveys a politics of its own."

 Saibal Chatterjee of NDTV rated it 3/5 stars and said that "It is rare for a Bollywood film these days not to froth at the mouth when talking about India's principal minority community and summarily stereotyping it."

 Deepa Gahlot of Rediff.com gave 3/5 stars and wrote, "Made at a time when an insidious agenda can be read into it, Haq is an important film that deals with a contentious subject with maturity."

 Nandini Ramnath of Scroll.in stated that "The creators of Haq do not want it to be seen as yet another Muslim-baiting screed.
 The movie’s mission to rescue hapless Muslim women from the clutches of hidebound men is relatively restrained and explored through relatable characters."

 Shubhra Gupta of The Indian Express gave it 3.5/5 stars and said that "Yami Gautam Dhar–Emraan Hashmi film achieves what it sets out to do with clear-eyed empathy, giving us an ordinary woman who found extraordinary strength and resilience to fight for her cause, and created, without ever quite realising it, history."